Canon 7D II vs Sony RX100 V

 Body comparison: Canon 7D II vs Sony RX100 V

 An illustration of the physical size and weight of the Canon 7D II and the Sony RX100 V is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (65 percent) than the Canon 7D II.
 It is worth mentioning in this context that the 7D Mark II is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.